 Risk factors that can lead to use and abuse include genetics, depression, chronic pain, feelings of unworthiness, low self-esteem, and difficult life circumstances.
 Teens and young people are especially vulnerable to drug use because of peer pressure and the relative ease of getting many illicit and prescription drugs.

 Dangers of Drug Use And Abuse

 Drug abuse and the behaviors that result from it carry stiff criminal and legal penalties in many parts of the world.
-Drug abuse is responsible for a great deal of property crimes, thefts and burglaries.
-Many users resort to crime in an effort to fund their habits.
+Drug abuse is responsible for many property crimes, thefts, and burglaries.
+Many users resort to crime to fund their habits.
 Government policies aimed at controlling illegal drug sales have been largely unsuccessful.
-Despite costly public campaigns and programs, we are for from winning the war on drugs.
-The supply will always be there because demand is high and drug trade is very lucrative for many people.
-Drug abuse can ruin lives, derail careers, destroy families and isolate users from peer and support groups.
-Socially, the problem is taxing for communities, law enforcement and government agencies that try to get a grip on it.
+Despite costly public campaigns and programs, we are far from winning the war on drugs.
+The supply will always be there because demand is high, and the drug trade is very lucrative for many people.
+Drug abuse can ruin lives, derail careers, destroy families, and isolate users from peer and support groups.
+Socially, the problem is taxing for communities, law enforcement, and government agencies that try to get a grip on it.

 Drug Addiction Help

-There is a very thin line between drug abuse and dependence.
+There is a skinny line between drug abuse and dependence.
 Many would argue that any level of illicit drug use constitutes abuse.
 As for addiction, many experts say it takes hold when users no longer care about the negative consequences their behavior might incur.
-Detox and rehabilitation programs are available for people who use, abuse or are addicted to substances.
-Depending on the drug, the length of use and the degree of dependency, users might benefit from services that range from out-patient programs to intense, in-patient therapy.
+Detox and rehabilitation programs are available for people who use, abuse, or are addicted to substances.
+Depending on the drug, the length of use, and the degree of dependency, users might benefit from services that range from out-patient programs to intense, in-patient therapy.
 Some researchers say users have a better chance at achieving and maintaining sobriety the earlier they seek help.